College isn’t cheap, but for more than 150 worthy Eagle Scouts, it’s about to get a lot more affordable.

 Read on for more details, and be sure to consult this list of FAQs if you still have questions.

 The available scholarships fall into two main categories, academic and merit.

-• According to NESA, merit scholarships are based on school and Scouting participation, and community service.
+- Merit scholarships are awarded based on school and Scouting participation and community service.